Boudicca Court Accommodation Service

 What is Boudicca Court

 Boudicca Court is a Supported Housing Service comprising of sixteen flats all self-contained.
-The sixteen flats are across 4 blocks all contained within security gates that a fob is needed to gain entry (or to call through to the required flat/office), there is also Staff accommodation situated within one of the blocks and a staff office.
+The sixteen flats are across 2 blocks all contained within security gates that a fob is needed to gain entry (or to call through to the required flat/office), there is also staff accommodation situated within one of the blocks and a staff office.

 How is it staffed?

 The Staff Team for all services are based at Boudicca Court.
-Boudicca Court is Staffed 24 hours a day, providing sleep-in cover and emergency Staff support out of normal office hours, the office is open from 7am to 1-pm and the staff sleep in from 10pm to 7am for emergencies.
-There are 16 members of staff, 1 Locality Manager, 1 Team leader, 8 Recovery Workers, 3 Peer Support Workers and 3 Intensive recovery Workers
+Boudicca Court is Staffed 24 hours a day, providing sleep-in cover and emergency staff support out of normal office hours, the office is open from 7am to 6pm and the staff sleep in from 10pm to 7am for emergencies.
+There are 16 members of staff, 1 Service Manager, 1 Team leader, 8 Recovery Workers, 3 Peer Support Workers and 3 Intensive Recovery Workers.

 How much support will I receive?

-Boudicca Court is commissioned to provide an average of up to 11 hours support per person per.
-This will include direct and indirect support.
+Boudicca Court is commissioned to provide direct and indirect support.
 The support will be tailored to the needs of the individual who uses the service and detailed in a personal support plan.

 What type of support do we offer?

 The aim of all of the services is to assess and support people to work towards their chosen housing goal and have the opportunity to live as independently as possible in the future.

 Staff can offer support to manage: